WilsonPercival/WilsonPercival/copy as text no work/copy_as_text_no_work_eng.md

 ## Steps to reproduce

-1. Создайте новый проект.
+1. Create a new project.
-2. Зайдите в редактор событий.
+2. Go to the event sheet.
-3. Создайте условие Start of layout.
+3. Create the condition "Start of layout".
-4. Выделите событие и нажмите RMB - Copy as text.
+4. Select the condition, then right button click - "Copy as text".

 ## Observed result